majjikishore007/voiceAssistant/README.md

 # voiceAssistant
-this a voice assistant
+## this a simple  voice assistant

+# TechStack
-i have used python ,
+  python
-it have some functions like opening webrowser,youtube ,and it also have function like searching for short answers , i have used api from wikipedia and WolframAlpha(it is search engine  which gives short answers)
+ #  api's used
+ * wikipedia api
+ * wolframAlpha search Api

+ # features
+ * opening apps like youtube and webrowse on voice commands
+ * searching for short answers